Latest Internet News

 Size of parts

-CNC machines can make a wide variety of small and delicate parts to high-volume parts.
+CNC machines can make a wide variety of parts, from small and delicate to high-volume.
 A 3D printer cannot create a larger part than its printing bed.

 Materials

-CNC easily adapts to new material and works with a broad range of materials from metal, wood, plastic, acrylics, thermoplastics, wax, alloys, and modeling foam.
+CNC easily adapts to new materials and works with various materials, from metal, wood, plastic, acrylics, thermoplastics, wax, alloys, and modeling foam.
 With 3D printers, you can only use plastics, metals, and polymers.

 Speed